 Sudipta Paria is primarily working on the broad field of Hardware Security & Trust, focusing on developing innovative CAD tools for automation while also exploring the integration of AI and ML techniques to enhance system security.
-The major objective is to address critical security challenges within the integrated circuit (IC) supply chain, particularly in the context of modern zero-trust model.
-His research interest includes but is not limited to the following topics:
+The major objective is to address critical security challenges within the integrated circuit (IC) supply chain, particularly in the context of the modern zero-trust model.
+His research interests include but are not limited to the following topics:

 ..... and many more.